idalina-sachango/genomics-annotation-app/README.md

 __Issue__:

 * Annotation details page does not display "restoring" message when user switches from free to premium for result file.
 I tried editing the HTML after I'd launched my autoscaler, but the HTML changes didn't show and I ran out of time.
+The file is re-uploaded to S3 after 4-5 hours after standard retrieval, though.
+Code for this process is in `util/`.